Western Sahara - Travel and Tourism

 Stretching along the northwestern coast of the African continent, this former Spanish colony remains a disputed territory and is one of the most sparsely populated regions on Earth.
-Its people look to either the Moroccan government or the Algerian-backed Polisario Front for leadership, or perhaps even the hope of independence in the future.

 Western Sahara is always hot and dry, though temperatures do tend to be higher in Northern Hemisphere “summer” months.
-Remember, you will be in a desert: nights can be very cold, so prepare accordingly.

 You do not need a separate visa to enter Western Sahara, though you will need a Moroccan visa.

 There is no better way to experience the diversity and richness of Africa’s people, cultures, and landscapes than through video.

 Because Western Sahara is so sparsely populated, and because both Morocco and the Polisario are in control.

 Western Sahara is located on the northwestern coast of Africa, between Mauritania and Morocco.